Parastoo Arts Centre

 Owning History: Stories of Reckoning

 A youth initiative promoting positive perceptions of migrants and refugees by encouraging the voicing of anecdotal narrative from youth migrants residing in Malaysia.
 From March 2022 until April 2022, pieces of creative writing written by refugee youth between ages 13 to 18 will be published on our Facebook and Instagram pages.
-This initiative is in partnership with the International Organization for Migration (IOM Malaysia) and funded by the EU Civil Protection & Humanitarian Aid.
+This initiative was in partnership with the International Organization for Migration (IOM Malaysia) and funded by the EU Civil Protection & Humanitarian Aid.

 #TanpaPerkauman: An Anti-racist History of Malaysia